 You have two teachers this year; Ms. Favale and Ms. Hasbrouck.
-This will be our ninth year co-teaching together.
+This will be our tenth year co-teaching together.
 Our first six weeks of school is all about building a classroom community.
-While we are not physically in our classroom ( Room 4), we are still a community of learners and it is important that we build a brave, comfortable space together.
+We are a community of learners and it is important that we build a brave, comfortable space together.
 There will be times when it will be easy and other days , not so easy, but it is important to remember that we are in this together and we are here for each other.

 Below we have a poem as well as a definition of co-teaching that we try to uphold and improve on each year we are together.

 Let's have a great year!
 Enjoy the rest of your summer.